edward-hong/todo-vue-hapi/README.md

-# Hapi Vue TodoList
+# Vue Hapi TodoList

 ## About

-The Todo List app is built with the intent of demonstrating proficiency with the Hapi and Vue.
+The Todo List app is built with the intent of demonstrating proficiency with the Vue and Hapi.
 It is part of my index of [Todo List Apps](https://github.com/edward-hong/todo-index) made with various tech stacks.

 ## Built With

 - Cloudant
+- Vue.js
 - Hapi.js
-- Vue.js
 - Node.js
 - Tailwind CSS